learn-tdd-in/learntdd.in/src/react-native/index.md

   value="Hello world"
 ```

-Now the field is successfully taking in the typed value; it just isn't clearing it out when Send is tapped.
+Now the field is successfully taking in the typed value; it just isn't clearing it out when "Send" is tapped.
 Let's fix that:

 ```diff
  export default function NewMessageForm() {